wp-plugins/robo-gallery/readme.txt

 Color of every gallery front end interface element could be changed changed in admin section with color selector.
 There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.

+= How to customize gallery layouts for different screen resolutions? =

+In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
+You can define some static size or auto size for every resolution.

 = Which parameters I can change for the gallery thumbnails borders and shadows? =

 You can change size, color and style of gallery thumbnails borders and shadows.
 Also you can define different parameters for static and hovered status

-= How to customize gallery layouts for different screen resolutions? =

-In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
-You can define some static size or auto size for every resolution.

 = How to change font color of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

 = How to make gallery thumbnails with rounded corners? =